 My research focuses on how collectives reckon with past violence.
-I use historical anthropology (including approaches derived from archaeology, ethnography, and historiography) to better understand how past violence influences present-day sociopolitical consciousness and collective imaginations of the future.
+I use archaeology, ethnography, and historiography to better understand how past violence influences present-day sociopolitical consciousness and collective imaginations of the future.

-Cultural heritage and collective memory; political violence and colonialism; intersections of race, indigeneity, and gender; feminist anthropologies; indigenous and diasporic (historical) archaeologies; collaborative research methodologies
+Cultural heritage and collective memory; political violence and colonialism; intersections of race, indigeneity, and gender; feminist anthropologies; indigenous and diasporic (historical) archaeologies; time, temporality, materiality; collaborative research methodologies

 Americas (especially Maya Lowlands, Mexico, and USA); Australia